During the coronavirus outbreak, to support the urgent period of social distancing, we have closed the chemsex walk-in service.

 - Clean/unused needles can be obtained for free at most Boots pharmacies, and Watsons pharmacy at the Soho medical centre; they can also be purchased and delivered relatively cheaply online.

-We remind people that 56 Dean Street clinics are not trained, equipped or able to provide crisis response.
+We remind people that our chems support staff are not trained, equipped or able to provide crisis response.
 There are some emergency contacts below.

-We are grateful for your support with these measures as we try to reduce the number of COVID-19 infections that might occur in our clinics, waiting areas and local communities.
+We are grateful for your support with these measures as 56 Dean Street focus on emergency sexual health care during the urgent social distancing measures.
 Please trust that we will continue to support you with your chemsex support needs as best we can during this time.

 If you don’t feel you can keep yourself safe right now, seek immediate help: